-Reports to: College Assembly

-Ex Officio: Academic Vice President; Vice President for Student Life; Vice President for Enrollment; Director of the Teaching & Learning Center; Registrar; Director of the Counseling Center; Director of Student Involvement; other invitees as needed.

-Elected: one teaching faculty; one representative from Residence Life.
+Re ports to: College Assembly Me embership: Ex Officio : Academic Vice President; Vice President for Student Life; Vice President for Enrollment; Director of the Teaching & Learning Center; Registrar; Director of the Counseling Center; Director of Student Involvement; other invitees as needed.
+Elected : one teaching faculty; one representative from Residence Life.
+Ch air: Vice President of Student and Spiritual Life.
+Te rm: Four years.
+Fre equency of Meetings: monthly; more often as needed.

-Chair: Academic Vice President.

-Frequency of Meetings: monthly; more often as needed.

-- ➤ Monitor trends in retention, time-to-degree, and graduation rates through careful examination of appropriate data. - ➤ Establish realistic short and long-term retention, progress, and completion goals. - ▶ Plan and oversee the adoption of long-term strategic initiatives for student success. - > Assess retention initiatives for effectiveness. - > Create a culture of retention on campus through programming, communication, and other initiatives.
+- > Monitor trends in retention, time-to-degree, and graduation rates through careful examination of appropriate data. - > Establish realistic short and long-term retention, progress, and completion goals. - > Plan and oversee the adoption of long-term strategic initiatives for student success. - > Assess retention initiatives for effectiveness. - Create a culture of retention on campus through programming, communication, and other initiatives.